donejs/donejs/docs/features.md

   template
 });
 ```

-The template lives in its own file, so a designer could easily modify it without touching any JavaScript.

 The ViewModel is defined as its own module and exported as an ES6 module, so it can be imported into a unit test, instantiated, and tested in isolation from the DOM: